KendrickPC/udportfolio-master/README.md

 6. changeSliderLabel(size) function --> Changed document.querySelector to getElementById on case 1,2, and 3.
 This reduces time to generate pizzas on load by for the first 10 frames.
 Reference: https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById
 7. In function determineDx, the variable windowWidth webAPI call to querySelector was changed to getElementById.
+8. Placed variable i above variable dx in function changePizzaSizes so that i can be declared before running dx
+9. Changed updatePositions function variable items from querySelector to getElementById JS API call.
+Removed the period in front of 'mover'.
+10.